Fabulang/quiz/en/tiring-trip.md

 ---
 ---

 1. Ferdinand is on holiday, but he's sleepwalking!
 First, he visits

    * an ice-cream shop
    * a grocery store
    * a man who sells cabbages and potatoes
    * a fancy hotel

-2. The shopkeeper
+2. The person behind the counter

-   * takes the correct amount from Ferdinand's wallet
+   * helps Ferdinand to pay the correct amount
    * takes all the money from Ferdinand's wallet
    * steals Ferdinand's wallet